 Account reconciliation is essential for keeping correct financial records and encouraging openness in your business.
 Here are some practical tips to help you organise and improve your account reconciliation process:

-Create a Reconciliation Schedule:
+Create a reconciliation schedule:

 Set a regular reconciliation timetable based on the intricacy of your accounts.
 Most firms perform monthly or quarterly reconciliations.